dedztbh/Luojia1-Cloud-Detection/README.md

 ![demo](https://raw.githubusercontent.com/DEDZTBH/luojia1-cloud-detection/master/demo_img/demo.gif)

 ## Algorithm
 Unsharp mask is a high-pass filter usually used to improve clarity of an image.
 When applied to the nighttime satellite image from Luojia-1 satellite, the scatter of streetlights in cloudy area is greatly reduced while the cloud stays mostly intact.
-This makes it easier to seperate streetlight from cloud.
+This makes it easier to separate streetlights from clouds.

 The next step is to remove all pixels brighter than a threshold.
 Due to many images have very different local properties (eg. urban vs rural, cloudy vs clear), the threshold is computed and applied to individual chunks of the image.
 This step is able to eliminate the brighter part of streetlights.
 The image is now only left with clouds and dimmer parts of the streetlights.

-The next step is average blurring, a low-pass filter, which removes streetlights with no nearby cloud because of their relatively bright and sparce pixels (very bright pixels are already removed in last step).
+The next step is average blurring, a low-pass filter, which removes streetlights with no nearby cloud because of their relatively bright and sparse pixels (very bright pixels are already removed in the last step).

 Right now the cloud mask is starting to take shape, but some noise reduction is still needed.
 The next step is to remove all pixels darker than a threshold.
 Similarly, the threshold is computed and applied to individual chunks of the image.